This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Record any auras you have before a seizure.
 An aura is a sign that you are about to have a seizure.
 Auras happen before certain types of seizures that are in only 1 part of the brain.
 The aura may happen seconds before a seizure, or up to an hour before.
 You may feel, see, hear, or smell something.
 Examples include part of your body becoming hot.
 You may see a flash of light or hear something.
 You may have anxiety or déjà vu.
 If you have an aura, include it in your seizure diary.

 - Create a care plan.
 Tell family, friends, and coworkers about your epilepsy.
 Give them instructions that tell them how they can keep you safe if you have a seizure.

 - Find support.
 You may be referred to a psychologist or social worker.
 Ask your healthcare provider about support groups for people with epilepsy.

-- Wear a medical alert bracelet or carry a card that says you have epilepsy.
+- Carry medical alert identification.
+Wear medical alert jewelry or carry a card that says you have epilepsy.
 Ask your healthcare provider where to get these items.

 Give the following instructions to family, friends, and coworkers:

 - Do not panic.

 - Do not hold me down or put anything in my mouth.

 - Gently guide me to the floor or a soft surface.